Accounting Degree Program

 The accounting program prepares students for entry into careers in public accounting, industry, tax, and the government sector, as well as graduate education and lifelong learning.
 The field of accounting is moving rapidly toward a greater emphasis in the areas of information systems, management consulting, and leadership in organizational change.
 Accountants can obtain a variety of professional certifications, including Certified Public Accountant, Certified Internal Auditor, Certified Fraud Examiner, Certified Information Systems Auditor, and Certified Management Accountant.
 Each professional certification program includes rigorous education, examination, experience, and ethics requirements.

-The Accounting Department at MSU Denver provides high quality, accessible, enriching undergraduate and master's accounting education in an urban setting appropriate to a diverse student population enrolled under modified open admission standards.
-The baccalaureate program prepares students for careers, graduate education, and lifelong learning in a global and technological society.
+The Accounting Department at Metro State College provides high quality, accessible, enriching undergraduate accounting education in an urban setting appropriate to a diverse student population enrolled under modified open admission standards.
+We prepare students for careers, graduate education, and lifelong learning in a global and technological society.
 The department is committed to ethical values, continuous improvement, and mutual respect within a diverse campus community.

 The Accounting Department pursues excellence in teaching and learning as its primary purpose.
 Intellectual contributions in accounting and related fields that enhance teaching and learning and contribute to scholarship through both applied research and other avenues of professional development are secondary though fundamental to the mission of the Accounting Department.
-Service to MSU Denver, the accounting profession, and the community and society in general is also secondary albeit fundamental to the mission of the Accounting Department.
+Service to Metro State College, the accounting profession, and the community and society in general is also secondary albeit fundamental to the mission of the Accounting Department.